-Varun Beverages shares gain 2% on Rs 131 crore South Africa Crickley Dairy deal - BusinessToday
+Varun Beverages shares gain 3% on Rs 131 crore South Africa Crickley Dairy deal - BusinessToday

 Varun Beverages Ltd (VBL) shares climbed in Wednesday’s trade following the announcement that its overseas arm is snapping up a 100% equity stake in South Africa's Crickley Dairy.

-At 12:10 pm, shares of VBL were trading 2.31% higher at Rs 415.90 on the BSE, up against its previous close of Rs 406.50 apiece.
+At 12:46 pm, shares of VBL were trading 2.62% higher at Rs 417.15 on the BSE, after rising as much as 2.8% to touch the day’s high of Rs 418 in early trade, up against its previous close of Rs 406.50 apiece.
 Despite this, the counter is down nearly 8% overall in March.
 The beverage giant currently commands a market capitalisation of Rs 140,661 crore.

 In a recent stock exchange filing, the company disclosed that The Beverage Company Proprietary Limited (Bevco), a South African subsidiary of Varun Beverages, executed the acquisition agreement on March 17, 2026.
 B